This post may contain affiliate links, from which we earn an income.

 Route & Travel Tips

-The road to Mestia from Zugdidi is sealed but there will be places where the tarmac has been washed away, leaving gravel in its wake.
+The road to Mestia from Zugdidi, known as the Zugdidi-Jvari-Mestia-Lasdili highway, is sealed but there will be places where the tarmac has been washed away, leaving gravel in its wake.
 Even in summer, parts of the road will be missing as the effects of winter take their toll and the road maintenance teams race to catch up with, and repair, damage.

 Unlike the Georgian Military Road, the route to Mestia is quiet – we drove for long stretches without seeing another vehicle.
 Make sure you have a working mobile phone with you, and plenty of water and food should the worst happen.
-You may have to wait a while to be rescued!
+You may have to wait a while to be recovered if you break down!

 Mestia is a popular ski destination in the winter, and the village remains busy.
 It is possible to drive there, and the road generally remains open.
 But, heavy snow, rock falls, icicle falls in the tunnels and slippery surfaces are not uncommon, so we would say don’t attempt this route in winter unless you are experienced at driving in this type of weather, are confident behind the wheel and have the right vehicle for the road with snow chains fitted.